 4. Differentiate Your Business

 When starting a home inspection company, it’s important to differentiate yourself from the competition.
 Why should people hire you instead of another inspector?
 What makes your business unique?
 You can differentiate your business by specializing in a particular type of inspection.
-For instance, you can offer additional services, such as energy audits or radon testing.
+For instance, you can offer additional services like energy audits or radon testing.
 You can also offer lower prices than your competitors—but don’t go so low that your quality dips.

 Finding a niche is important too.
 Home inspection is a broad industry, so finding a specific niche can help you stand out from the competition.
 For example, you could specialize in inspecting new construction homes or foreclosed properties.